-- a) Any new Development should seek to maintain the overall size, character and setting of the important larger local wooded 'lung' areas identified in paragraph 02.5 (Limehouse Bottom, Park Wood, Woodland along Approach Road to the west of the Golf Course, Gorsey Down Farm woodland to the north of George's Road and Woodland to the north of Barnfield Road).
-These wooded areas should be retained and maintain the character and evolution of the settlement pattern as well as providing habitats for wildlife. - b) Existing mature trees, hedgerows and copses should be conserved where possible and any replacement planting should use appropriate native species.
+- a) Development which diminishes in size or detracts from the character and setting of the important larger local wooded 'lung' areas including Woodland along Approach Road to the west of the Golf Course, Gorsey Down Farm woodland to the north of George's Road and Woodland to the north of Barnfield Road will not be supported.
+These wooded areas should be retained and maintained to reflect the character and evolution of the settlement pattern as well as for providing for wildlife. - b) Existing mature trees, hedgerows and copses should be conserved where possible and any replacement planting should use appropriate native species.